 This organization describes itself as "a platform for analysis, commentary, debate and multimedia content on foreign policy and national security issues through a realist lens.
 It features articles and podcasts produced by an array of writers with deep experience in these matters: top notch scholars who study war, those who have served or worked in war zones and more than a few who have done it all."
-By entering "arms sales" in the search box, the debater can access articles such as "A New Framework for Assessing the Risks from U.S. Arms Sales" and "Why Washington's New Drone Export Policy Is Good for National Security."
-Washington Institute for Near East Policy: www.washingtoninstitute.org
+By entering "NATO" or "cyber" in the search box, the debater can access articles such as "Turkey's Crisis With the West: How a New Low in Relations Risks Paralyzing NATO" and "There Is No Cyber 'Shock and Awe': Plausible Threats in the Ukrainian Conflict."